balanced/balanced-docs/api/accounts.rst

 has a valid credit card, to acquire funds from.

 .. note::
-  :header_class: alert alert-tab
+   :header_class: alert alert-tab-red
-  :body_class: alert alert-error
+   :body_class: alert alert-gray

    Accounts have been deprecated.
 Please use :ref:`Customers <adding-a-card-to-a-customer>` instead.